 - Log into the Lectern computer with your uniqname and password.
-The Mediasite system is reliant upon your successful login.
+Mediasite is reliant upon your successful login.

 - Open any documents or applications you will be showing and arrange them on the appropriate screen(s).
-If you are in a tiered room, the screen in the center will be captured, if you are in a flat room, the left screen will be captured.
+Note that if you want your slides captured with your video (highly encouraged), if you are in a tiered room, the screen in the center will be captured, and if you are in a flat room, the left screen will be captured.
 This screen capture process happens any time there is a significant screen change (like advancing a bulleted list, or going to a new slide).

 - A message will appear that reads "Please wait while your recording is scheduled."
-It is normal for this to take some time.
+It is normal for this to sometimes take up to 30-40 seconds.